mittalyash01/webdriverio-appium-JS/README.md

  [image should be uploaded]

 ##### Positive outlook

 1. Good documentation from the vendor on tool integration
 2. Easy to integrate
 3. Trial version supports 14 days of free usage on a range of Android and iOS with parallel run on 2 real devices
 4. Able to use the same script for both Android and iOS testing with minor tweaks

 ##### Shortcoming

 1. High execution turnaround time.
 3-5 x as compared to other solutions
 2. Takes very long to open a tunnel connection (~ 30 seconds)
 3. Doesn’t support latest version of WebDriver IO 8
 4. Need to set high timeout to prevent failing
 5. Need to check device availability every time before executing tests- since these were shared/public devices over the cloud.
-The device management is not present, could be better from usability point of view

-[to be updated]
+6. The device management console is not present, could be better from usability point of view.

 ------------------------------------------------------------------------------------------------------------------------------------------